PPUC/ZeDMD/README.md

 ZeDMD's firmware is open source and licensed as **GPLv2 or later** and can be ditributed under these terms.

-For manufacturers or resellers of any shield, frame, ready-to-use devices or whatever linked to the ZeDMD, our only request is that the device is **called as "ZeDMD something"** or **powered by ZeDMD**.
+For manufacturers or resellers of any shield, frame, ready-to-use devices or whatever linked to ZeDMD, our only request is that the device is **called as "ZeDMD something"** or **powered by ZeDMD**.
 "ZeDMD" should be what you see first when you look at the device.
 Also, **a link to this project** must be provided with the device.

 ZeDMD uses
 * [ESP32-HUB75-MatrixPanel-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA)